Geovation/catalyst-deployment/README.md

 ### Permissions

-You will also need to create a project on the [OS DataHub](https://osdatahub.os.uk/projects), and ensure that OS NGD API - Features is added to the project.
+You will need to create a project on the [OS DataHub](https://osdatahub.os.uk/projects), and ensure that OS NGD API - Features is added to the project.

 ### Instructions, Azure Portal